Transformations

 Body Parsing Behavior

 By default, transformationTemplate parses the request/response body as JSON, depending on whether you configure a requestTransformation or responseTransformation.
-If Gloo Edge fails to parse the request/response body as JSON, it returns a 400 Bad Request error.
+If Gloo Gateway fails to parse the request/response body as JSON, it returns a 400 Bad Request error.

 If you want to skip this behavior, you can: